2025 Mexican local elections: 2025 Veracruz municipal elections

 All positions of Veracruz's 212 municipalities were up for election.
 Elected officials will begin their four-year terms on 1 January 2026.

 On 29 January 2025, the National Regeneration Movement (MORENA), the Ecologist Green Party of Mexico (PVEM), and the Labor Party (PT) announced the Sigamos Haciendo Historia en Veracruz coalition.
 However, due to disagreements among party leaders over the distribution of candidacies, the PT withdrew from the alliance on 3 February.
 Additionally, the National Action Party (PAN) and the Institutional Revolutionary Party (PRI) ended their four-year alliance in the state, also citing disputes over the allocation of candidacies.
-Citizens' Movement (MC) particicpated without coalition support.
+Citizens' Movement (MC) participated without coalition support.

 The campaign period was marred by violence against candidates, including the deaths of seven individuals, two of whom were candidates.
 Between November 2024 and May 2025, up to 170 candidates reported receiving threats or being victims of attacks.

 The Sigamos Haciendo Historia en Veracruz coalition lost ground in the election, losing control of the municipalities of Poza Rica and Papantla, but gained the former PAN strongholds of Tantoyuca and Veracruz.
 The elections also marked gains for MC and PT; MC increased its vote share and number of municipalities won, becoming the party with the second-highest number of municipalities and votes, while the PT also expanded its vote share and municipal victories despite running independently of its usual coalition partners.
 The PAN and PRI likewise recorded gains in municipal races.